-Casimir, born of kings and in line (third among 13 children) to be a king himself, was filled with exceptional values and learning by a great teacher, John Dlugosz.
+Casimir, born of kings and in line to be a king himself, was filled with exceptional values and learning by a great teacher, John Dlugosz.
 Even his critics could not say that his conscientious objection indicated softness.
-Even as a teenager, Casimir lived a highly disciplined, even severe life, sleeping on the ground, spending a great part of the night in prayer and dedicating himself to lifelong celibacy.
+As a teenager, Casimir lived a highly disciplined, even severe life, sleeping on the ground, spending a great part of the night in prayer and dedicating himself to lifelong celibacy.

 His father was irked at the failure of his plans, and confined his 15-year-old son for three months.
 The lad made up his mind never again to become involved in the wars of his day, and no amount of persuasion could change his mind.
 He returned to prayer and study, maintaining his decision to remain celibate even under pressure to marry the emperor’s daughter.

 He reigned briefly as king of Poland during his father’s absence.
 He died of lung trouble at 25 while visiting Lithuania, of which he was also Grand Duke.
 He was buried in Vilnius, Lithuania.

 For many years, Poland and Lithuania faded into the gray prison on the other side of the Iron Curtain.
 Despite repression, the Poles and Lithuanians remained firm in the faith which has become synonymous with their name.
 Their youthful patron reminds us: Peace is not won by war; sometimes a comfortable peace is not even won by virtue, but Christ’s peace can penetrate every government repression of religion.